What is MSG? Is it bad for you?

 Answer From Katherine Zeratsky, R.D., L.D.

-Monosodium glutamate (MSG) is a flavor enhancer often added to restaurant foods, canned vegetables, soups, deli meats and other foods.
-The U.S. Food and Drug Administration (FDA) has classified MSG as a food ingredient that's generally recognized as safe.
-But its use is still debated.
-For this reason, when MSG is added to food, the FDA requires it to be listed on the label.
+The U.S. Food and Drug Administration, also called FDA, lists MSG as a food ingredient that's safe to eat in typical amounts.
+But some people may react to MSG.
+For that reason, when MSG is added to food, the FDA says it must be listed on the label.

-But researchers have found no clear proof of a link between MSG and these symptoms.
-Researchers admit, though, that a small number of people may have short-term reactions to MSG.
+Researchers have found no clear proof of a link between MSG and these symptoms.
+But some people may have short-term reactions to MSG.
 Symptoms are often mild and don't need to be treated.
-The only way to prevent a reaction is to not eat foods that have MSG in them.
+To prevent a reaction, don't eat foods that have MSG in them.

 From Mayo Clinic to your inbox